aer0ss/aerofs/docs/engineering/how-to/get-started.md

   * `less` is used to compile less scripts into CSS.
   * `minifier` is used to minify JavaScripts.
   * `uglify-js` is used to beautify JavaScripts.
+  * `msitools` is used to repackage Windows installers to create MSI installers.

 ## Update your command path